 Ihi differs from mana in that it is the power one gains from their ability to influence – their charisma or ability to impress a watchful audience, for instance.
 Outside of an interpersonal context, ihi can be used to describe a sun beam or a ray of light.
 In both cases, it’s the radiance of the person/object that’s at the forefront.

 Tapu is quite similar to the English word ‘taboo’, both in sound and in meaning: not only is it used to describe something that’s holy or sacred, the word can also refer to a thing that’s forbidden and inviolable.
 People, places and objects viewed in Māori culture as ‘tapu’ should never be touched by human hands – in some instances, you shouldn’t touch or get any close to them at all.

 Originally, Aotearoa was used to denominate New Zealand’s North Island.
 Nowadays it’s used in reference to the entire country.
 The word’s origins are somewhat contentious.
 But the most widely accepted version is that it is derived from ao (cloud), tea (white/clear/bright) and roa (long), while an alternative claim posits that the word comes from Aotea (the migratory canoe that Māori settlers used to reach the country) and roa.
 Either way, the most common translation for New Zealand’s Māori name is the Land of the Long White Cloud.

-In contemporary parlance, taonga can describe just about anything that is of high value — including objects, words, or even a memory.
-It is often used when talking about special heirlooms and artefacts, as well as treasured natural resources like geothermal springs, ancestral lands or rivers.
-It’s pronounced as tuh-on-ga with an almost-silent ‘g’ sound.
+In contemporary parlance, taonga can describe just about anything that is of high value – this may include objects, words, or even a precious memory.
+It is often used when talking about special heirlooms and artefacts (for instance, Wellington’s Te Papa Museum has its own taonga collection) as well as treasured natural resources like geothermal springs, ancestral lands or rivers.